mdbrnowski/mdbrnowski/README.md

-# Hi, it's Michał 👋
+# Hello 👋

-I'm a high school student from Poland interested in Python, Data Analysis and mathematics.
+My name is **Michał**, I'm a high school student from Poland interested in Python, Data Analysis and Maths.
 I also write a lot of code in C++ for programming competitions.

 ## Contact 💬